awsdocs/amazon-s3-developer-guide/doc_source/WebsiteEndpoints.md

 When you configure your bucket as a static website, the website is available at the AWS Region\-specific website endpoint of the bucket\.
 Website endpoints are different from the endpoints where you send REST API requests\.
 For more information about the differences between the endpoints, see [Key differences between a website endpoint and a REST API endpoint](#WebsiteRestEndpointDiff)\.

-Depending on your Region, your Amazon S3 website endpoints follows one of these two formats\.
+Depending on your Region, your Amazon S3 website endpoint follows one of these two formats\.
 + **s3\-website dash \(\-\) Region** ‐ `http://bucket-name.s3-website-Region.amazonaws.com`
 + **s3\-website dot \(\.\) Region** ‐ `http://bucket-name.s3-website.Region.amazonaws.com`